-Kitchen Tip: When you smell something bad in the kitchen and can’t figure out what it is, always check the potato bin first.
-That happened to me just this week, and sure enough, there was a rotting potato in my basket of homegrowns!
+Kitchen Tip: When you smell something bad or rotten, in the kitchen always check the potato bin first.
+That happened to me this week and sure enough, there was a rotting potato in my basket of homegrown new potatoes.

 Always check the website for the most current version of a recipe.
 Thanks!

 © 2014-2018 Judy Wright.
 All rights reserved.
 Photos and text may only be used with written consent.

 Judy, Happy Birthday to your handsome grandson.
 The year has flown, and he’s growing fast.
 I smiled as I read your blog posting.
 What a special celebration you planned for him 🙂